 - Infusion with 10-15g of dried leaves per liter of water, drinking two cups daily.

-- Cold extract, steeping 20g of fresh leaves into half a liter of cold water overnight.
+- For cold extract, steep 20g of fresh leaves overnight in half a liter of cold water.
 After straining, drink three or four intakes the following day.

-- Compresses: Soaked in an infusion of 30g of dried leaves per liter of water.
-Apply on the chest (for palpitations or oppressing sensation), on the back or kidney area (in the case of lumbago or sciatica), or the rheumatism-affected joints.
+- Compresses: Soak in an infusion of 30g of dried leaves per liter of water.
+Apply to the chest (for palpitations or oppressing sensations), the back or kidney area (in the case of lumbago or sciatica), or the rheumatism-affected joints.

 REFERENCES